ewzeng/cs-notes/gitbook/computer_security/networks/basic-network-attacks.md

 * When on-path attackers spoof packets, it becomes a race which packet (real or spoofed) arrives at the reciever first.

-Another vulnerability are **DHCP attacks**, where a malicoius DHCP races a real DHCP to give a bad DNS server and gateway router.
+Another common network attack are **DHCP attacks**, where a malicoius DHCP races a real DHCP to give a bad DNS server and gateway router.